Usarneme/create-react-app-with-sass/README.md

 Feel free to send any commits, problems/bugs/issues, praise and beer money to ididnotknowicoulddothat[at]gmail.com

 ## Demo
-To see a live demo visit usarneme-cra-sass.surge.sh
+To see a live demo visit https://usarneme-cra-sass.surge.sh/

 Thanks!